 3. Check Water Pressure

-Low or high pressure can seriously affect sprinkler performance; choose sprinklers based on the water pressure on your site.
+Low or high pressure can seriously affect sprinkler performance.
+Make sure to choose sprinklers based on the water pressure on your site.

 Plan for the Future

 Irrigation zones are areas that are watered by the same irrigation valve and plumbing.
 Installing extra connections now makes it easier and less expensive to expand your irrigation system later.